xmonader/letsbuildacompiler-pretty/src/tutor12_miscellany.md

      a=1+(2*b+c)   b...
 ```

-Since there is no operator connecting the token 'b' with the rest
+Since there is no operator connecting the token `b` with the rest
 of the  statement, the compiler will conclude that the expression
-ends  with  the  ')', and the 'b'  is  the  beginning  of  a  new
+ends  with  the  `)`, and the `b`  is  the  beginning  of  a  new
 statement.
 But  suppose  I  have simply left out the  intended
 operator, and I really want to say: